fleetdm/fleet/articles/install-vpp-apps-on-macos-using-fleet.md

    instructing it to install the app.
 If the host is offline, the upcoming install will show up in the **Details** -> **Activity** -> **Upcoming** tab of this page.
 After the app is installed and the host details are refetched, the app will show up as **Installed** in the **Software** tab.

+## Installing apps on macOS using self-service

+1. **Open Fleet from the host**: On the host that will be installing an application through self-service, click on the Fleet Desktop tray icon, then click "My Device".
+This will open the browser to the device's page on Fleet.

+2. **Navigate to the self-service tab**: Click on the "Self-Service" tab under the device's details.

+3. **Locate the app and click install**: Scroll through the list of software to find the app you would like to install, then click the "Install" button underneath it.

 ## Renewing an expired or expiring VPP token